Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Uniqueness

 \subsection{Acknowledgements}

 The authors would like to thank Dr. Manil T Mohan from IIT Roorkee, INDIA, for useful discussions.
-The authors would also like to thank Prof. Andrzej Swiech from Georgia Institute of Technology, USA for his valuable comments and suggestions.
+The authors would also like to thank Prof. Andrzej Swiech from Georgia Institute of Technology, USA, and the anonymous referee for their valuable comments and suggestions.